 - All suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately.

-- All staff and volunteers working at our school have a responsibility to report concerns to the designated leads for Safeguarding: Mrs Wilson and Miss Richardson.
+- All staff and volunteers working at our school have a responsibility to report concerns to the designated leads for Safeguarding: Miss Richardson.

 Areas of Safeguarding

 Our safeguarding policies cover all areas of school life and include: